SAP-samples/teched2022-DA261/exercises/business_app_studio/ex3/README.md

 ## Summary

-You have now have imported a project, bound it to an HDI container, and deployed the project.
+You now have imported a project, bound it to an HDI container, and deployed the project.

 Continue to - [Exercise 4 - Additional HDI Container Details (Optional)](../ex4/README.md)